-- Category 1: Statewide Juvenile Justice Reform Planning Grants.
-Eligible applicants are limited to states (including territories and the District of Columbia). - Category 2: Statewide Juvenile Justice Reform Training and Technical Assistance.
 Eligible applicants are limited to nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations) and institutions of higher education (including tribal institutions of higher education).
 For-profit organizations must agree to forgo any profit or management fee.

-OJJDP welcomes applications that involve two or more entities that will carry out the funded federal award activities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
-The applicant must be the entity with primary responsibility for administering the funding and managing the entire program.
-OJJDP will consider only one application per lead applicant; however, subrecipients may be part of multiple proposals.
+OJJDP welcomes applications that involve two or more entities that will carry out the funded federal award activities; however, one eligible entity must be the applicant and the other(s) must be proposed as subrecipient(s).
+The applicant must be the entity with primary responsibility for administering the funding and managing the entire project.
+Only one application per lead applicant will be considered; however, a subrecipient may be part of multiple proposals.